cthomas-ml/syc-syn-latents/docs/index.markdown

 Both sycophancy mitigation methods depend on prompt manipulation for training.
 In CCS, we aim to generate model embeddings for *both* answers to a given question.
 A probe is trained to contrast those two embeddings and determine which one is the 'truth.'
 In finetuning with synthetic data, the dataset is generated with a predefined format.

-I found that the model is sensitive to the specific prompt manipulation, and believe that this will impact performance in both CCS and finetuning with synthetic data.

-### The synthetic linguistics data are confusing
+### The synthetic linguistics prompts are confusing
 {: .no_toc }

+The synthetic linguistics dataset has randomized opinions injected into verbose true and false statements.
-When finetuning on the linguistics dataset, the expectation is that the model will learn to priotitize truthfulness over sycophancy, where 'truthfulness' means reflective of the model's learned knowledge.
+The aim in finetuning is to train the model to prioritize truthfulness over sycophancy, where 'truthfulness' means reflective of the model's learned knowledge.

+To ensure the model will prioritize its knowledge over agreement, the dataset is filtered to include only samples that the model answers correctly when opinions are removed.
+Even without opinions, the model accuracy is only slightly better than random.
-However, the model accuracy on prompts with opinions removed is only slightly better than random.
-This means that in many cases, the model doesn't have learned knowledge to prioritize.
+This means that in many cases that pass through the filter, the model doesn't have learned knowledge to prioritize.
 Instead, it is being finetuned on meaningless phrases that contain opinions.
 This may reduce sycophancy, but it's likely at the cost of model performance on unrelated, meaningful tasks.

-I did find that when I applied CCS to these data, there was poor separation in latent space of opposite sentiments on many of the prompts.

 ## Training Sycophancy Mitigators